Mcatshulwa/digital-portfolio-prp372S/README.md

 - **Action:** I designed and developed a professional slide deck covering key business communication topics, practiced and recorded my presentation delivery, and successfully completed a business communication quiz testing my knowledge of formal language, email tone, non-verbal cues, and virtual meeting standards.

 - **Result:** This combination of practical application and theoretical learning equipped me with comprehensive business communication skills.
 I can now confidently create professional presentations, deliver them effectively using appropriate verbal and non-verbal communication, and apply proper etiquette in emails, virtual meetings, and professional interactions.

+## Workplace Etiquette

+**Evidence**
+- **Workplace Etiquette Quiz Results**  demonstrating knowledge of professional protocols.
+- **Professional Meeting Agenda & Minutes** for a hypothetical project kickoff, showcasing organizational and communication skills.

+**Reflection (STAR Technique)**

+- **Situation:** To demonstrate my practical understanding of workplace professionalism, I needed to create evidence that goes beyond theoretical knowledge and shows my ability to apply etiquette in everyday work scenarios.

+- **Task:** I aimed to simulate a common professional task—planning and documenting a meeting—to prove my competence in organization, clear communication, and professional documentation.

+- **Action:** I created a detailed meeting agenda with clear objectives and time allocations.
+I then wrote formal minutes from the hypothetical meeting, documenting discussions, decisions made, and action items with responsible persons, adhering to professional standards.

+- **Result:** This exercise provided tangible proof of my ability to contribute professionally in a team setting.
+I can now confidently create structured agendas to ensure productive meetings and document outcomes effectively, ensuring accountability and follow-through—a crucial skill for any software development team.